 Being a manager in the 21st century is not at all a child's play.
-The work culture now demands the managers to lead the workforce by adopting multiple roles as a motivator, a mentor and a leader all at the same time.
+The work culture now demands the managers to lead the workforce by adopting multiple roles as a motivator, a mentor, and a leader all at the same time.
 And one of the most important aspects of these roles is the ability and the will to deliver constructive feedback to the employees.

 Feedbacks are an integral part of ensuring an efficient work culture.
 Frequently giving positive feedback not only impacts employee morale but also acts as a guide for them.
 Further, it sets the performance standard expected from the teams.

 The tone of delivering the feedback and the words you use may sometimes make your feedback sound more like a criticism which negatively affects the professional relationship.
 Furthermore, the majority of feedback is gathered through surveys, such as pulse surveys or one question surveys, making it critical to make the questions truly meaningful.

 That's why to help you deliver the best constructive feedback to your employees, I present to you a few feedback samples with their relating scenarios.